Linda Atwater, president

 David Kmetovic, Secretary

 David Kmetovic has worked on a wide variety of projects as a Project Manager, in the environmental analysis and engineering field.
 Projects often require a sensitive treatment of natural resource and social issues.
 Through his volunteer work with Mercy Corps and friendships with dedicated people doing beneficial work building capacity and improving education in the developing world, he has come to appreciate the tremendous good that can be done.
 But, it was meeting Linda Atwater in 2012, learning her story and seeing the strong continuing connections she has formed with the members of the Talensi community that led to his commitment to be part of Ghana Community Pathways.
-David has worked with Linda supporting her scholarship efforts in recent years and is now an active part of expanding GCP’s efforts in upper east Ghana.
+David has worked with Linda supporting her scholarship efforts in recent years and is now an active part of expanding GCP’s efforts expanding the Oasis Pathways Academy.

 Hawa Bangrey, ghana advisor

 Hawa is a wife and mother of four, including one adopted nephew.
 She lives in Kaare village, Ghana where she has been intrinsically involved with the Ghana Scholarship fund since 2010.
-She is a strong community organizer and a leader in Hope Ghana Church.
-Hawa brings a level of trust and transparency to the scholarship fund by coordinating the children in need with the scholarship process.
-Hawa supports girl-child education and advises many of the girls we have in the program, who call her Momma Hawa.
+She is a strong community organizer and a leader in Hope Ghana Church. in 2018, Hawa joined the staff at Oasis Pathways Academy as administrator.
+She brings a level of trust and transparency to the shool and GPC board by coordinating the needs of the children, the teachers and parents.

 Hawa enjoys cooking (including Western burritos and brownies) and studying the gospel.